mehwaffle10/Waffle_Balance/README.md

 Digging
 - Double damage for digging wood or stone (3 hits for wood block, 4 for stone block)

-Bushes/Grass
-- Every second, grass spawns on an open dirt or a bush spawns on a grass block (can't have more than one bush in the same spot though)
-- Won't respawn on backwall or underwater

 # TODO/Ideas for the future

 Trampoline